hpe-dev-incubator/hpe-dev-portal/content/blog/using-apache-spark-dataframes-for-processing-of-tabular-data.md

 <font color="#005CB9">// res6: String = 8213034705,95,2.927373,jake7870,0,95,117.5,xbox,3</font>
 </pre>

-Below we use a Scala case class to define the Auction schema corresponding to the ebay.csv file.
-Then map() transformations are applied to each element of ebayText to create the ebay RDD of Auction objects.
+Below, we use a Scala case class to define the Auction schema corresponding to the ebay.csv file.
+Then, map() transformations are applied to each element of ebayText to create the ebay RDD of Auction objects.

 <pre>
 <font color="green">//define the schema using a case class</font>